JunyiZhu-AI/JunyiZhu-AI.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='https://www.kuleuven.be/wieiswie/en/person/00137607'>PhD Student at ESAT-PSI,  KU Leuven</a>.
+subtitle: <a href='https://www.kuleuven.be/wieiswie/en/person/00137607'>PhD Student at KU Leuven, Belgium</a>.
 Major in artificial intelligence.

 profile:
   align: right